-If a student has newly arrived in the country and is an English Language Learner (ELL), they may want to consider an international high school such as Buffalo's Lafayette International School.
+If a student has newly arrived in the country and is an English Language Learner (ELL), they may want to consider an international high school.
 International schools are designed to meet the academic and social-emotional needs of newly-arrived immigrant students.
-See Appendix F9 List of Alternative High Schools.
+They offer additional English as a New Language (ENL) supports and have some flexibility with Regents exams requirements.
+To enroll, students must list the school on their High School application or be placed through the Family Welcome Center.

-Transfer to a specialized setting including: Day Treatment Programs and non-public special education schools

-Students who require intensive special education supports beyond what is available in a traditional high school will need to consider a specialized setting.
-This should typically be the last-resort option, after considering a local diploma and an alternative high school (alternative school, GED program, etc.).
+Transfer to a specialized setting including: Day Treatment Programs and non-public special education schools Students who require intensive special education supports beyond what is available in a District 1-32 high school will need to consider a specialized setting.
+These settings should only be explored if a traditional high school or alternative setting cannot meet the student's needs.
 In order to enroll in a specialized setting, students will need updated psychological testing and a current psychiatric or other specialized evaluation.
 They also likely will need a new recommendation on their IEP.